cpipal/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm a Ph.D. candidate in political science at the [University of Amsterdam](https://www.uva.nl/) and member of the Hot Politics Lab.
-My disseration research is part of the Horizon 2020 funded POLEMIC project.
-I am also a member of the Horizon 2020 project OPTED.
+I'm a Ph.D. candidate in political science at the [University of Amsterdam](https://www.uva.nl/) and member of the [Hot Politics Lab](https://www.hotpolitics.eu).
+My disseration research is part of the Horizon 2020 funded project [POLEMIC](http://www.hotpolitics.eu/polemic/).
+I am also a member of the Horizon 2020 project [OPTED](https://opted.eu/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.